This document outlines the policy for allowable uses of Apache® Software Foundation trademarks by other parties.

 Note that, even if there is no likelihood of confusion, you may still be liable for using another company's trademark if you are blurring or tarnishing their mark under the state and/or federal dilution laws.

 To avoid infringing ASF's marks, you should verify that your use of our marks is nominative and that you are not likely to confuse software consumers that your software is the same as ASF's software or is endorsed by ASF.
-This policy is already summarized in section 6 of the Apache License , and so it is a condition for your use of Apache software:
+This policy is already summarized in section 6 of the Apache License , and so it is a condition for your use of ASF software:

 This License does not grant permission to use the trade names, trademarks, service marks, or product names of the Licensor, except as required for reasonable and customary use in describing the origin of the Work and reproducing the content of the NOTICE file.